 Legal Fees and Charges

-The legal fees associated with creating a power of attorney can vary depending on several factors, including the complexity of the document and the legal professional’s charges.
-It’s advisable to consult with a solicitor who specialises in estate planning to get a clear understanding of the costs.
+The legal fees associated with creating a Lasting Power of Attorney can vary depending on whether you complete the forms yourself or use a solicitor, and on the complexity of your circumstances.
+It’s advisable to consult with a solicitor who specialises in estate planning to ensure everything is done correctly — an invalid LPA is no better than having no LPA at all.

 Some of the factors that can influence legal fees include: